improv-wifi/website/src/documentation.md

 The Improv Wi-Fi protocol has two actors: the Improv service running on the gadget and the Improv client.

-The Improv service will broadcast it's presence via Bluetooth LE and receives Wi-Fi credentials from the client.
+The Improv service will broadcast its presence via Bluetooth LE and receives Wi-Fi credentials from the client.

-The Improv client detects the service via Bluetooth LE and will offer the user to sent Wi-Fi credentials.
+The Improv client detects the service via Bluetooth LE and will offer the user to send Wi-Fi credentials.

 ## Improv Service